-For additional information, please contact Keri Allman at 704-216-7205 or keri.allman@rccc.edu.
+For additional information, please contact R3 Career Services at 704-216-7201 or r3@rccc.edu.

 Personal Enrichment:

 Personal enrichment courses are offered throughout the year in all areas of interest ranging from computer skills courses to physical fitness and wellness courses.
 Most of these courses have no admission criteria.
 People interested in taking these courses may register by contacting the Navigation Station for additional information about the dates, times, locations and costs associated with these courses.
 Registration and payment is available online through WebAdvisor.
 For additional information, please visit the Rowan-Cabarrus website: www.rccc.edu/enrichment